elaforge/karya/doc/background.md

 score time vs. real time, or score vs. player.
 It's important to note that this "real time" or "player" phase is *not* the same as the "performer" I mentioned above.
-In Karya, the performer is yet another phase, which occurs later, and is not part of the discussion in this section.
+In Karya, the performer is yet another phase, which occurs after all the Notes are produced, and is not part of the discussion in this section.

-The "orchestra / score" terminology comes from csound (and perhaps the "Music N" family before that), which has two separate languages, one to describe the instruments and one to drive them.
+The "orchestra / score" terminology comes from csound (and perhaps the "Music N" family before that).
+Csound has two separate languages, one to describe the instruments and one to drive them.
 More importantly, it also strictly enforces two separate phases, analogous to compile time vs. runtime.
 This means that score level notation can't talk about samples, so e.g. while you could talk